supersven/ghc-riscv-ngc-talk/slidev/slides.md

 - LLVM Backend
 - RTS Linker
 - Native Code Generation Backend
-  - Fullfills whole testsuite
+  - Fullfills whole testsuite (minus SIMD tests)
-- Tier 3
+- Tier 3 platform
   - Due to lack of powerful hardware (CI), there are no official binary distributions, yet
   - Probably not much used yet
     - Happy to receive bug reports!